ricardomm7/leaflink/docs/sprintB/us014/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC1:** The graphic referring to the asymptotic behavior of the execution running time tests should be presented in a time unit that allows to distinguish the running times of all tested examples.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US013 - ALTERAÇÃO FUTURA" as there must be at least one algorithm applied to run the tests.
+* There is a dependency on US013 as there must be at least one algorithm applied to run the tests.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * ALTERAÇÃO FUTURA
+    * none

 * Selected data:
-    * ALTERAÇÃO FUTURA
+    * none
 **Output Data:**

 * Test results